By using this site, you agree to the Privacy Policy and Terms of Use.

 How do I make taller biscuits without changing the recipe?

-Chill the dough between folds, keep the layers thick, and use a sharp cutter plunged straight down.
-Bake on a hot sheet in a fully preheated oven.
-If needed, add one more fold (three turns total), keeping the dough cold throughout.
+Chill dough between folds, keep layers thick, and use a sharp cutter plunged straight down.
+Bake on a hot sheet or stone and add one more fold if you need more visible layering.

 Can I substitute milk for buttermilk in this recipe?

-Yes: acidify 1 cup whole milk with 1 tbsp lemon juice or white vinegar, let sit 5 minutes, then use cold.
-Whole milk is preferable to low-fat for richer flavor and texture.
-The acid activates baking soda to help lift and brown the biscuit.
+Yes.
+Acidify 1 cup whole milk with 1 tablespoon lemon juice or white vinegar and let sit 5 minutes, then use it cold.
+Whole milk gives richer flavor than low-fat options.

 What causes biscuits to be dense instead of fluffy?